Give us a bit of background - how did MFG EV Power start?

 We started our EV business in 2021.
 As the UK’s biggest forecourt operator with over 900 sites, we realised we had a great opportunity to be a key provider for on-the-go ultra-rapid charging.
 We previously had lots of third-party 50kW EV chargers, but thought we could roll chargers out a lot quicker if we did it ourselves!
 We’ve since shifted our focus to multiple bays of ultra-rapid chargers per site.

 Our first site was built in Elephant & Castle, in central London.
 It has 7x150kW enabled chargers and was one of the first urban EV charging hubs.
 It’s now the busiest site inside the M25.
-We currently have nearly 40 hubs operational, and are looking to add more at a rate of 1 per week.
+We currently have nearly 40 hubs operational and are looking to add more at a rate of 1 per week.

 Yes – all of our sites are.
 That’s very important to us.

 The industry changes on an almost weekly basis.
 2 big changes we’ve seen are in the car battery technology, and customers are becoming more discerning as they get more experience with public charging networks.
-In response, we’re making sure our chargers are some of the quickest out there, and are on-site facilities are second to none.
-We think we’re on to a winning formula - multiple bays, 150kW charging, great on site facilities and a welcoming environment to charge in.
+In response, we’re making sure our chargers are some of the quickest out there and are on-site facilities are second to none.
+We think we’re on to a winning formula - multiple bays, 150kW charging, great on-site facilities and a welcoming environment to charge in.

 We always look to build multiple bays at each site and we look to secure as much power from the grid as possible.
 That way we avoid having to load share between chargers and we can expand the number of chargers as EV adoption grows.
 We also like to make sure there is a food-to-go offering on-site – typically a Subway, Greggs or Costa, so you can grab a bite to eat whilst you charge.

 We offer 150kW across our network and we’re looking to introduce some 300kW chargers.
-We want to make charging your car as simple as filling up with petrol or diesel, that’s why we’re focusing on availability, reliability and quick charging speeds.
+We want to make charging your car as simple as filling it up with petrol or diesel, that’s why we’re focusing on availability, reliability and quick charging speeds.

 We want to be the biggest and best on-route network out there!
 We’re confident our plans will help us achieve that, and we’ve already committed to a £400m investment in EV charging hubs over the decade.